Zunair7130/Deep-Seek-chatbot/README.md

 Feel free to unleash your creativity and make the chatbot truly your own!

-If you want to deploy it so you can you can visit my this repo wher you can make the same project online: https://github.com/Zunair7130/Vercel-deployment
+If you want to deploy it so you can visit my this repo wher you can make the same project online: https://github.com/Zunair7130/Vercel-deployment

 🧑‍💻 Developer
 This project was developed by Zunair7130.